The Eosinophilic Gastrointestinal Diseases (EGID) Program is devoted to the comprehensive care and research of children diagnosed with:

 - Eosinophilic colitis (EoC)

-Located at our Outpatient Center in Lincoln Park, the program serves the growing number of children who suffer from EoE, EG, EGE, and EC.
+The program serves the growing number of children who suffer from EoE, EG, EGE, and EC.
+Learn more about eosinophilic gastrointestinal disorders.

 Why Choose Lurie Children's?